Three days. Six innovation lanes. Africa's leading academic hospital as your sandbox. R 140,000 in cash prizes for the teams that build what matters.

 Researchers from UCT, Stellenbosch and partner institutions with ideas worth commercialising.

-Medical and health science students - undergraduate and postgraduate - welcome.
+Medical and health science students, undergraduate and postgraduate, welcome.

 Corporate health, pharma, medtech professionals and public health practitioners.